emiridbest/miniSafe/README.md

 ## Sections Not Coverred in The Demo Videos
-- Pay Utility Bills: This section allows merchants to add wallet address as payment gateway so that clients/customers can pay for services with stable coins.merchant details can also be updated using this portal
+- Pay Utility Bills: This section allows merchants to add wallet address as payment gateway so that clients/customers can pay for services with stable coins.
+Merchant details can also be updated using this portal
 ![Screenshot from 2023-11-22 07-36-59](https://github.com/emiridbest/miniSafe/assets/6362475/dc8b92a2-6636-4a8c-a74c-ad6b4f90dfd7)